 The temporary nature of previous hair removal methods and their setbacks meant that players in the beauty and personal care industry kept inventing new methods.
 Epilators were an improvement on waxing, which involves removing hair from the root using strips or sugar.
 These devices do the same thing, but with more precision.
 Epilators allow you to pluck out fine and short hairs that even the best waxing would miss.

 According to historical records, the first epilators came from Israel's Mepro in 1986.
-Today, many well-known brands such as Braun, Remington and Panasonic produce these beauty devices for personal and professional use.
+Today, many well-known brands such as Braun, Remington and Panasonic manufacture these beauty devices for personal and professional use.
 They use electricity or batteries to power their motors, which roll the pincer-like head in such a way that it picks up many hairs and pulls them out.

 Considering where the hair roots are located - two layers deep in the skin - it's no surprise that epilation hurts.
 Can you remember the last time you or someone else accidentally removed a strand of hair from your leg?
 How pleasant was that?
 Now imagine a device grabbing and ripping out up to 30 strands at once.